SuperOfficeDocs/superoffice-docs/user-guide/en/user/StandardCRM/chap03/edit-legalbase.md

 > [!TIP]
 > To edit these settings for multiple contacts, use [Bulk update](../chap01/Bulk-update.md).

-<a href="https://community.superoffice.com/en/customer/inspiration?category=GDPR" target="_blank">Click here to learn more about GDPR, privacy and consent management in SuperOffice</a>
+[Click here to learn more about GDPR, privacy and consent management in SuperOffice][1]

 ## Definitions